toanpn/debt_bot/README.md

 # Debt Bot

-A Telegram bot for tracking debts among friends and groups with natural language support using Google's Gemini AI.
+A Telegram bot for tracking debts among friends and groups with natural language support using AI models like Google's Gemini or X.AI's Grok.

 ## Features